Hepatitis A Test

 Hepatitis A is a disease caused by an infection with the hepatitis A virus (HAV).
 Hepatitis A infections typically occur through contamination in food and water from feces containing HAV.
 After an infection with HAV, some people develop symptoms in as soon as fourteen days.
 Affecting the liver, hepatitis A infections cause flu-like symptoms, nausea, vomiting, yellow skin (jaundice) and cramping.
 Symptoms can least up to six months and, rarely, liver failure can occur.
 There is no known treatment for hepatitis A.

 Most people in the United States have received the hepatitis A vaccine as part of their routine vaccines growing up.
-Hepatitis A vaccine consists of two doses of an inactivated vaccine and confers immunity for anywhere from ten years to a lifetime.
-The hepatitis A vaccine is sometimes administered to adults who want protecting while traveling to a foreign country in which hepatitis A is a risk.
-This hepatitis A test, along with the polio titer and the Tdap titer, is used as an alternative for people who want to check if they have hepatitis A immunity from prior vaccination is already present.
-Travelers and healthcare workers who demonstrated HAV immunity via the hepatitis A vaccine series (two vaccines) again before traveling.
+The hepatitis A vaccine consists of two doses of an inactivated vaccine and confers immunity for anywhere from ten years to a lifetime.
+The hepatitis A vaccine is sometimes administered to adults who want protection while traveling to a foreign country in which hepatitis A is a risk.
+This hepatitis A test, along with the polio titer and the Tdap titer, is used to check if hepatitis A immunity from prior vaccination is already present.
+Travelers and healthcare workers who demonstrated HAV immunity via the hepatitis A blood test can avoid getting hepatitis A vaccine series again.

 This hepatitis A test panel consists of two tests - the hepatitis A total antibody test and the hepatitis A IgM test.
-Using these two tests, the hepatitis A blood test measures the hep A IgG and total hepatitis A blood antibody levels (HAV IgG and IgM).
-IgG antibodies appear over a longer time period and typically indicate that one has immunity to hep A. IgM antibodies are typically only present after an new hepatitis A infection and are typically negative in people with hepatitis A immunity without an active hepatitis A infection.
+Using these two tests, the hepatitis A blood test measures the hep A IgG and total hepatitis A blood antibody levels (HAV IgG and HAV IgM).
+HAV IgG antibodies appear over a longer time period and typically indicate that one has immunity to hep A. HAV IgM antibodies are typically only present after an new hepatitis A infection and are typically negative in people with hepatitis A immunity without an active hepatitis A infection.